 Hiring managers want to know what's in it for them.
 What will you bring to their company?
 Therefore, you need to sell yourself and demonstrate your skills and show how you are going to be a positive addition to their workforce.

 When writing their CV, many people follow the tradition of using stock phrases and ‘key' words to help them get selected.
-Personally, I disagree but it seems that there is little choice given the fact that 80% of CV's today are placed directly into keyword-searchable databases.
+This isn't always the best approach but it seems that there is little choice given the fact that 80% of CVs today are placed directly into keyword-searchable databases.

 Before you rush to compile a list of all the things that you are capable of doing, take some time to understand what skills are important for the specific job that you are applying for.